shannonlal/kinesis-filebeat/README.md

 and send all messages to Kinesis stream on a fixed interval

+#Test run

+1. `docker build -t kinesis-filebeat .`
+2. cd into kinesis-filebeat/examples
+2a.
+Update .env file in here for your environment
+3. docker-compose up -d
+4. from kinesis-filebeat
+4a.
+Create .env file (look at .env-sample)
+4b npm run debug-gen

 # Docker Instruction
 To build the Docker Image you must have Docker installed on your machine.
 To build docker run the following command: